 Engagement with colleagues, people we support, and their families and significant others has remained a priority.
 At every stage our dedicated colleagues have demonstrated great commitment to the people we support, exploring new and innovative ways of working to keep people safe and stay connected with their friends, families and communities.
-Discovery's Listening Event was attended by 162 people from across those groups and generated a range of feedback and suggestions that are being implemented now.
+Discovery's Listening Event was attended by 108 people from across those groups and generated a range of feedback and suggestions that are being implemented now.

 As a registered charity and social enterprise, Discovery continues to manage financial challenges like many across the country.
-Fifty percent of Discovery's surplus is allocated for social value return through our Community Fund that supports improvements to the health and independence of people with learning disabilities and/or autism across Somerset, awarding grants of between £500 to £50,000.
+A third of Discovery's surplus is allocated for social value return through its Community Fund.
+The Fund supports improvements to the health and independence of people with learning disabilities and/or autism across Somerset, awarding grants of between \pounds 5k to \pounds 100k.

-During 2021/22, the fund has made £255k in grants, supporting a diverse range of initiatives county-wide - from major grants supporting the Somerset & Avon Rape & Sexual Abuse service (£70k) to smaller awards facilitating the Somerset Parent Carer Forum (£10k) and Autism Somerset's Autism Community Network.
+During 2022/23, the Fund has made £320k in grants, supporting a diverse range of initiatives countywide.
+Some were major grants - for example, £70k for the Somerset & Avon Rape & Sexual Abuse service, developing support for women with learning difficulties and/or autism who have experienced sexual violence.
+Supporting people to partake in sport has been a special aim this year, with £100k granted to Somerset Cricket Foundation to develop an inclusive programme for adults with learning disabilities and/or autism among 155 member clubs and £65k to Somerset Football Association, reestablishing football sessions for adults with learning disabilities and autism.
+Smaller awards facilitated Somerset Film and Video, the Carymoor Environmental Trust, Wellington Community Council and several others.
 These projects are inspiring examples of how Discovery and SCC work in partnership to deliver beyond the boundaries of the contract itself and add real value to the lives of people who access the services.
-The Community Fund also provides 'Small Sparks' grants of up to £500 to people with a learning disability who wish to set up community projects.
-All Small Sparks funding decisions are made by people we support, and eight grants were awarded over the year.
+The Community Fund also provides 'Small Sparks' grants of up to £500 to people with a learning disability - determined by people we support - who wish to set up community projects.